CommunicationTeam WorkProblem SolvingResearchICT SkillsPlanning

 1 Analysis of Variance

-As part of the ANOVA section we will revise variance, one-way ANOVA and t-tests.
-We will then move on to examine: one-way vs. factorial ANOVA designs; within, between and mixed designs; main effects and interactions; exploring interactions and multiple comparisons (a priori and post-hoc).
+As part of the ANOVA section we will briefly revise variance and one-way ANOVA.
+We will then move on to examine factorial ANOVA designs; within, between and mixed designs; main effects and interactions; exploring interactions and multiple comparisons (a priori and post-hoc).

 2 ANOVA practical